SIOE awards

 Douglass C. North

-• For the best book in institutional and organizational economics published during the previous two years.
+• The Douglass North Best Book Award is given to the best book in institutional and organizational economics published during the previous two years.

-• The entry must have been published in English by a recognized press.
+• Nominations must refer to books published in English by a recognized press.

 • Nominations may come from any academic other than the author(s) of the work, and must include a letter explaining the reasons for the nomination.

-• Book nominations must include an electronic copy of the front matter (title page, copyright page, preface, and table of contents).
+• Submission material include an electronic copy of the front matter (title page, copyright page, preface, and table of contents).

 The Elinor Ostrom Lifetime Achievement Award: